PhillipBost/weightlifting-frontend/feature-wishlist.md

   - This would be non-conprehensive / incomplete as WSO is set by whatever single result comes up when you perform a sport80 search.

+#### Statistics page
+- Mostly want to see broad population data
+  - distribution of all three q-scores for all athletes.
+  - scatter plots

 #### Known issues / bugs

 - Result tables on athlete pages give the correct number of results above the table, but at the bottom it usually tells you a different number if there are more than 20 meets.